Renzi to present national plan to strengthen Italy's quake defences

-ROME Prime Minister Matteo Renzi promised on Monday to present a national plan to make Italy safer against earthquakes as rescuers continued to search for bodies after last week's quake that killed at least 292 people.
+ROME, Aug 29 Prime Minister Matteo Renzi promised on Monday to present a national plan to make Italy safer against earthquakes as rescuers continued to search for bodies after last week's quake that killed at least 290 people.

 Renzi said Italy needed a "change of mentality" and he would present a project dubbed "Italy's House" in the coming days and seek the involvement of politicians, trade unions, technical experts and building companies.

-"To Europe, we say that we will spend whatever it takes," said Renzi, speaking in an interview to national broadcaster Rai later in the day.

-He stressed that in the reconstruction effort "timings (will) have to be clear and the supervision on how money is spent must be efficient" and said his government would appoint a special commissioner by the end of the week.

-"What has often been lacking in the past is the construction of a plan for the whole country based on prevention," Renzi wrote in a newsletter to his supporters earlier in the day.
+"What has often been lacking in the past is the construction of a plan for the whole country based on prevention," Renzi wrote in a newsletter to his supporters.

 He said he had already discussed the new plan with Italian architect Renzo Piano who told him it may take two generations - or around 50 years - to bring Italy up to the best international safety standards.